 Before you visit Tucson and Southern Arizona, you might want to read up on some of our weird plants and strange critters, and our extraordinary history and cultural heritage.
 Below are some suggestions.
-Hundreds of other useful books, maps, and brochures are available locally at our National Park Visitors’ Centers, book stores such as Anigone Books on 4th Avenue and The Arizona Experience Store on Congress Street.
+Hundreds of other useful books, maps, and brochures are available locally at our National Park Visitors’ Centers, book stores such as Antigone Books on 4th Avenue.
 Also, most of the destinations recommended in SouthernArizonaGuide.com have gift shops with excellent books on local topics.
 We love books about Arizona.
 Here are some local places to find a great assortment of Arizona titles.

 Best Hikes with Dogs Arizona by Renee Guillory.
 Published by The Mountaineers Books (2006).
 Most of our friends and family like to hike with their dogs.
 And while this book specializes in hikes with dogs, many of these same trails are good hikes without Sparky.

 Arizona Trails South Region by Peter Massey, Jeanne Wilson, & Angela Titus.
 Published by Alder Publishing (2007).
 This book describes in serious detail 33 individual hiking trails, including good maps, GPS coordinates, photos, and local history.

 History & Heritage

 Tucson: The Life and Times of an American City By C.L.
 Sonnichsen A comprehensive history of Tucson.
 San Xavier Text by Kathleen Walker.
 Published by Arizona Highways Books.
 Many fine photographs and a very good introduction to the finest example of Spanish mission architecture anywhere.

 Historic Photos of Tucson Text and captions by Mike Speelman.
 Hard cover.
 Turner Publishing Company.
 Dozens of historic photos that chronicle the evolution of Tucson from Spanish colonial days through 1970.

 Images of America: Early Tucson Anne I. Woosley and the Arizona Historical Society.
 Paperback.
 Arcadia Publishing.
 An inexpensive but useful orientation to Tucson’s history.
 Lots of old photos.

 Images of America: The Tohono O’odham and Pimeria Alta Allan J. McIntyre and the Arizona Historical Society.
 Paperback.
 Arcadia Publishing.
 A picturesque look at our local Native Americans and their relationship to their land and those who invaded their land.

 Images of America: Tombstone Jane Eppinga.
 Paperback.
 Arcadia Publishing.
 Lots of historic photos with informative captions make for a quick read about the “Town too tough to die”.
 Some historians have suggested that her captions are not always accurate, however.

-History of the Apaches’ Struggle Against American & Mexican Conquest of Their Land & People
+Their Struggle Against American & Mexican Conquest of Their Land & People

 In the Days of Victorio; Recollections of a Warm Springs Apache By Eve Ball.
 Paperback.
 The University of Arizona Press.
 1970.
 James Kaywaykla tells the fascinating, tragic story of his people to Eve Ball.
 He was a young lad during the last of the Apache Wars.
 He and his people were herded onto reservations where they died of exposure, malnutrition, and disease.
 Those who left the misery and death of the reservations were hunted down by the U.S. and Mexican Armies and killed like vermin.
 Women and children survivors of these massacres were often sold into slavery in Mexico, and even to prominent Tucson families.